The Members of Unique Organics Limited

 (b) the company secretary in practice in its secretarial audit report.

 CHANGE IN THE NATURE OF BUSINE SS:

 The main activity of the company is the export of agri commodities spices feed mealsetc. but to strengthen the domestic market and as a part of diversification of businesscompany started manufacturing cattle feed job work of pullverzing of herbs rootsmedicinal plants spices & other grinding work from this year and exploring for newproducts and markets as well.

 EVENTS SUBSEQUENT TO THE DATE OF FINANCIAL STATEMENTS:

 There are no such changes/ commitments/events or material changes occurred affectingthe financial position of the Company between the end of the financial year (i.e.31.03.2017) and the date of this report.

 SIGNIFICANT & MATERIAL ORDERS PASSED BY THE REGULATORS:

 The Company has not received any significant/ material orders from the statutoryregulatory bodies/ courts/ tribunals impacting the going concern status and company'soperations in future.

-There was no subsidiary joint venture or associate company of Unique Organics Limitedduring the year therefore.
+There was no subsidiary joint venture or associate company of Unique Organics Limitedduring the year under review.

 DETAILS OF ADEQUACY OF INTERNAL FINANCIAL CONTROLS: